Speakers & Sessions

 Astrid's talk will inspire you on how insights from the science of influence can help you design habits that will make your teams flourish.

-Renowned politician, author and former party leader, Klaas Dijkhoff will dissect the irrationality of decision-making in politics and show how insights from behavioural science are needed to find new solutions rather than simply repeating old mistakes.
+In the view of Klaas Dijkhoff, renowned politician, author and former party leader, good politics is to find solutions and do the right things despite of all human tendencies that foster polarisation and thrive on discord.
+In his talk, Klaas will dissect the irrationality of decision-making in politics and society by showing how insights from behavioural science are needed to find new solutions rather than simply repeating old mistakes.

 Politician, author and former party leader and Secretary of State for Security and Justice, Netherlands